030 Numerical Computing with NumPy#

 (5, 4, 2, 2)

-… and stacking 4-D arrays to make 5-D arrays.
+Then we can stack these 4-D arrays to make 5-D arrays.

 x2 = np.array([[1, 2], [3, 4]]) # a matrix

-x3 = np.array([x2, x2, x2, x2]) # stacking two matrices
+x3 = np.array([x2, x2, x2, x2]) # stacking four matrices

 x4 = np.array([x3, x3, x3, x3, x3]) # stacking 5 3-D structures